Five Tips on How to Prepare for an Interview Assessment Test

-There are many different testing companies, and each provides its own style of employment assessment exams.
-It is crucial to find out which assessment company’s test you are taking and to review questions based on that test.
+There are many different testing companies, and each provides its style of employment assessment exams.
+It is crucial to find out which assessment company you are taking and review questions based on that test.

 When preparing for a practice test, make sure to familiarize yourself with the directions, question style, length, and, most importantly, the areas the test covers.

-It is helpful to track down someone you know through your immediate and extended network who already went through the same hiring process.
+It is helpful to track down someone you know through your immediate and extended network, which already went through the same hiring process.

 Use Facebook and LinkedIn to try and locate someone who can help you.
 You’d be surprised by how many people are willing to help.